-The diameter of a tree's trunk as measured at 4.5 feet from the
+The diameter of a tree's trunk as measured at 4.5 feet from the ground.
+(Matheny and Clark, 1994)

 Root crown

 Area where the main roots join the plant stem, usually at or near ground level.
 Root Collar.
 (Glossary of Arboriculture Terms, 2007)